-Name: Date:
+Name:

 Program: Email:

-ams and services according to the following scale: Good 2= Satisfactory 1= Poor
+Please rate the school's programs and s services according to the following scale:

+5= Excellent 4= Great 3= Good 2=

-Classroom and Ec quipment
+Classroom and Equipment

-Classwork, Project
+Classwork, Projects, and H Iomework

 Instructor

-School Administr
+School Administrator

-Financing Service
+Financing Services

-Counseling Servic ces
+Counseling Services

+Job Placement

-Job Placement Student Activities N
+Student Activities

-, School (Maintenance, cleanliness, parking)
+Condition of the School (N Maintenance, cleanliness, parking)

-Was the Student I
+Was the Student Handbook k given to you?

-Safety Plan reviewed with you?
+Was the Health & Safety P Plan reviewed with you?

 Why are you leaving?
-(Compl eted program, financial reasons, etc.)
+(Completed prog gram, financial reasons, etc.)

-What suggestions do you offer Any additional comments: r to improve the program/school?

-Did you receive infancial assis stant Yes No If yes, indicate type
+What suggestions do you offer to impro Any additional comments: Did you receive financial assistant Yes No If yes, indicate type

+210 y 0 0 10001 1.0

 Placement Information:

-No If No what is the reason
+Do you have a job?
+Yes No If No what is the reason

+Employer Name:

-Employer Name: Address: Job Title:
+Address: Job Title:

-Start Date: 500 mile.
+Start Date:

 Phone # of Employer: Immediate Supervisor:

 Duties and Responsibilities: Employed: Full/Part time Circle On

 Supervisors Email: Hourly Wage:

-How did you find out about th e job?
+How did you find out about the job?

 What is your current address?

 Student Signature: Phone Number: